Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Neutral Model Without Mutations

 Another important characteristic of~$H(t,x)$ is the length scale over which~$H(t,x)$ changes from its minimum to its maximum values.
 Figure~\ref{FHNoMutationTheory} plots Eq.~(\ref{EHSolutionNoMutation}) and shows the spatial variation of~$H(t,x)$ at different times.
 One can see that the spatial heterozygosity is reduced near the origin due to the local fixation, but~$H(t,x)$ rises to its initial value~$H_{0}$ at large~$x$, where the alleles remain uncorrelated.
 After the domains form, i.e. for~$t\gg 8D_{s}/D_{g}^2$, this change from~$H(t,0)$ to~$H(0,x)$ happens on a length scale that is set by the average size of the domains~$\ell$, which is proportional to the diffusion length~$\sqrt{2D_{s}t}$, as follows from Eq.~(\ref{EHSolutionNoMutation}).
 Since this characteristic length scale changes with time, it is convenient to rescale distances:~$\bar{x}=x/\sqrt{2D_{s}t}$.
 Upon using Eq.~(\ref{EH0LimitNoMutation}) to simplify Eq.~(\ref{EHSolutionNoMutation}), we see that~$H(t,x)$ approaches a nontrivial limit in terms of~$\bar{x}$ as time goes to infinity:

 which agrees with the known results for the voter model~\cite{CoxGriffeath:VoterModel}.

-A more precise evaluation of the domain density and hence an average domain size~$\ell(t)$ can be obtained by differentiating~$H(t,x)$, as shown in Appendix~\ref{ADomainSize}.
+A more precise evaluation of the domain density and hence an average domain size~$\ell(t)$ can be obtained from~$H(t,x)$, as shown in Appendix~\ref{ADomainSize}.
 From Eq.~(\ref{EDomainSizeH0}), we know that~$\ell(t)=\frac{4D_{s}}{D_{g}H(t,0)}$, so using Eq.~(\ref{EH0LimitNoMutation}) we see that

-which is consistent with the analysis of Ref.~\cite{Hallatschek:LifeFront}.
-Note that the genetic diffusion constant~$D_{g}\sim1/N$ drops out.
-As discussed in Ref.~\cite{Hallatschek:LifeFront}, at large times the only dynamics left is the motion of the domain boundaries; with neutral alleles, these walls behave as annihilating random walks, and the average domain size can be easily calculated.
+which is consistent with the analysis of~\textcite{Hallatschek:LifeFront}.
+Note that the genetic diffusion constant~$D_{g}\sim1/N$ drops out because, at large times, the only dynamics left is the diffusive motion of the domain walls.
+With neutral alleles, these boundaries behave as annihilating random walks, and the average domain size can be easily calculated~\cite{Hallatschek:LifeFront}.

 Equations~(\ref{EH0SolutionNoMutation}) and (\ref{EDomainSizeNoMutation}) suggest that the processes driven by the genetic drift slow down with time because the logarithmic time derivatives of~$H(t,0)$ and~$\ell$ tend to zero as time goes to infinity.
-In the annihilating random walk picture of Ref.~~\cite{Hallatschek:LifeFront}, annihilations become rarer and rarer as the coarsening progresses.
+In the annihilating random walk picture of~\textcite{Hallatschek:LifeFront}, annihilations become rarer and rarer as the coarsening progresses.
 A more direct measure of genetic drift, which is also interesting from the biological point of view, is the fluctuations of the total fraction of, say, the first allele~$\mathfrak{f}(t)$ in a finite population of length~$L$.
 We define~$\mathfrak{f}(t)$~as

 and compute its variance~$\nu(t)$ to characterize its fluctuations.

 Upon integrating Eq.~(\ref{EContinuous1dSSM})over~$x$ with~$s=\mu_{12}=\mu_{21}=0$, we obtain the equation of motion for~$\mathfrak{f}$: